Clan Maclaine of Lochbuie: 14th and 15th centuries

 Gillean's great-grandson, Iain Dubh, or Black John, had two sons, Eachin Reaganach (Hector the Stern), and Lachainn Lubanach (Lachlan the Wily).
-When the Gaelic Highlanders broke away from the Lowland monarchy in the 14th century, the MacLeans allied with the Highlanders - receiving lands from John, Lord of the Isles, in exchange for their support.
+When the Gaelic Highlanders broke away from the Lowland monarchy in the 14th century, the MacLeans allied with the Lord of the Isles - receiving lands from John, Lord of the Isles, in exchange for their support.
 Lachlan married John's daughter, and he and his brother moved to the Isle of Mull in the Inner Hebrides, where the two dominant branches of the family were formed: the Maclaines of Lochbuie and the MacLeans of Duart (The Maclaines of Lochbuie used the "MacLean" spelling until the 17th century).
 Lachlan was the head of the Duart branch, with Hector being the head of the Lochbuie branch.
 Many of the clansmen at Lochbuie retained other spellings of Maclaine or MacLean, such as Maclayne, McClain, and McLain.
 Various smaller families intermarried or banded together with the Maclaines, and they were all accepted into the clan.

 In about 1350, Hector was granted lands on the Isle of Mull by the Lords of the Isles.
 He also sat on the Council of the Isles as did subsequent chiefs of Lochbuie until the Lordship was forfeited in 1493.
 Hector built Moy Castle, a typical Scottish tower house at Lochbuie, Mull in the 14th century.
 It was built on land formerly held by the McFadzeans.

 Once the MacLeans allied with the MacDonalds, they expanded beyond Lochbuie.
 Clan MacDonald, arguably the most powerful highland clan, became envious of the growing power of the MacLeans; and subsequently, the MacLeans - including the Maclaines of Lochbuie - feuded with the MacDonalds for many years.